Azure/azure-powershell/src/ServiceBus/ServiceBus.Autorest/docs/New-AzServiceBusRule.md

 # New-AzServiceBusRule

 ## SYNOPSIS
-Creates a new rule and updates an existing rule
+Create a new rule and updates an existing rule

 ## SYNTAX